-Dr. Daniel Morton completed his Ph.D. in synthetic organic chemistry in 2005, from the University of East Anglia, UK, supervised by Prof. Robert Stockman.
+Dr. Daniel Morton completed his Ph.D. in synthetic organic chemistry in 2005, from the University of East Anglia, UK, supervised by Prof. Robert Stockman and Prof. Robert Field.
 The focus of his work was the synthesis of chiral vinyl aziridines and their reaction as versatile intermediates for further elaboration.

 In 2005 Daniel joined the Nelson Group at the University of Leeds, UK, where he worked on two projects; the total synthesis of Hemi-brevetoxin B via a two-directional strategy using a key de-symmetrization reaction at a late stage and a Diversity Oriented Synthesis porject using a novel modular approach to access novel chemical space and the assessment of these compounds in whole cell assays.